The Violin above was made by Giuseppe Guarneri del Jesu in 1741

 The Violin Shown Below Was Made By Keith Hill Opus 4 6 2 In 2 0 1 4

-Those of you who have followed my progress in violin making will be interested in this set of recordings.
-I had them made because I felt I had reached a milestone in my violin making that established a new much higher standard of sound quality that can be heard among all 11 different violins I have recently finished.
-Does this mean I have "arrived".
-Not at all.
-I, above all, needed to compare how my violin sound was stacking up against really fine 18th century Cremonese violin sounds.
-I wanted to know in which direction I need to go from this point on.
-And, to my great pleasure, that direction has been clearly and successfully given by the old masters.
-Here, just below, are all of the new recordings made on these my new instruments listed by opus number.
-And, as you scroll down the following text you will come to the various recordings of antiques compared to the sounds of these violins along with photos of each of my instruments.
-As soon as I have achieved a new much higher standard of quality in the sound of my violins, I plan to remake recordings of all the same pieces in order to again compare my results directly with the recorded sounds of the antique violins.
+Here, just below, are all of the recordings made in 2015 on what were then my new instruments listed by opus number.
+And, as you scroll down past the following text you will come to the various recordings of antiques compared to the sounds of these violins along with photos of each of my instruments.
+Now that I have achieved a new much higher standard of quality in the sound of my violins, I plan to remake recordings of all the same pieces in order to again compare my results directly with the recorded sounds of the antique violins.
 I will post that new set of recordings as soon as they are ready.
 When that will be I can not say.
+Hopefully

 Most of these recordings were made for me by violinist, Matthew Lammers, a recent graduate of the Blair School of Music, who is currently aiming for a Masters degree in Violin at Rice University.
 Only two of the group of recordings, the Paganini Cantabile in D maj. and the Brahms Hungarian Dance No. 17, were performed by Mary Grace Johnson and Nathan Lowry respectively.
 They along with Daniel Moore, viola, and Alex Krew, cello, are students at the Blair School of Music, Vanderbilt University in Nashville, Tennessee.
 Jennifer McGuire, who did all the piano accompaniments, made it possible to realize the musical result I was looking for in making my recordings.
 Her intelligence, wit, and competence as a musician and communicator allowed the sound of the violins and the affects in the music making to shine free.